 Hospice care has been given quite a bad rap because it is usually only associated with the end-of-life care.
 Although there is some truth to the statement, it doesn’t necessarily mean that a senior has to be dying in order to qualify for hospice care.
 As a matter of fact, there are a lot of common Hospice myths that are being spread unnecessarily.
+It’s important to know these Hospice myths and how do you evaluate for Hospice care.

 The first step in choosing the perfect hospice care for your loved one is to know exactly what hospice care is all about and debunking all the Hospice myths that exist.